tianyu-z/GEDImageDenoiser/README.md

 larger than 5 | 0.83179394

 Step2: After knowing what beta value does your picture have (which folder to use), to get the denoised picture, you can run getDenoisedImage2.ipynb to get it.

+Please contact tz1280@nyu.edu if you have any questions.
+Thank you!